 When you are making a lot of juice, it can get expensive if you are not paying attention.
 Most everyone has to be budget-conscious about the money that they spend so that their dollar goes far.
 But guess what?
-You don’t have to break the bank to make juice!
+Saving money on groceries is easy, so you don’t have to break the bank to make juice!

 I’ve put together some tips on saving money on groceries that I have learned over my years of juicing.
 By putting these strategies in place, you’ll save tons of money when buying all the precious fruits and veggies for your juice!